RuichiXiong/RuichiXiong.github.io/_pages/about.md

 <p>&nbsp;</p>

 Welcome to my website!
+My name is Ruichi Xiong.

 I am a Ph.D. candidate at the Rotman School of Management of University of Toronto.

-I am on the job market in the academic year 2022-2023.
+In the academic year 2022-2023, I will be on the job market.

 My primary research interest lies in the impacts of international geographic and social connections on local entrepreneurial and innovative activities.

 <ins>Research fields</ins>: Urban, Entrepreneurship, Innovation, Trade, Development.

 Here is my <a href="{{ site.url }}/assets/pdf/cv.pdf" target="_blank">CV</a>.

+<ins>References</ins>: Nathaniel Baum-Snow, April Franco, William Strange